DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-01-changing-application-process.md

 ### Exploring an alternative to rejecting applications automatically

- Once a candidate submits an application, the training provider has 40 working days to respond.
+ Currently, once a candidate submits an application, the training provider has 40 working days to respond.
 If they do not, the application is rejected automatically.

 As a team we had a workshop to look at alternative ways to help candidates have more autonomy over their applications and help providers to give feedback.